Scanbot SDK has been acquired by Apryse! Learn more

 Limitations

 Most notably, ZXing is officially in maintenance mode.
-It is no longer under active development, and only security patches are accepted from its developer community.
-Although the ZXing core library remains functional, it receives no feature updates.
+It is no longer under active development, and only security patches are accepted by its developer community.
+Thus, although the ZXing core library remains functional, it receives no feature updates.

-This sets off a chain reaction: The library might struggle with new mobile platforms or barcode symbologies, without official fixes in sight.
-Notably, some users report issues with newer operating systems and devices, such as Android 14 or the iPhone 14 Pro Max.
+The library may therefore struggle with new mobile platforms or barcode symbologies, without official fixes in sight.
+Notably, users have reported issues with newer operating systems and devices, such as Android 14 or the iPhone 14 Pro Max.

-In community forums, users report that ZXing-based barcode scanners might struggle with damaged, blurry, and tiny barcodes, or when scanning in low light.
+In community forums, users have also noted that ZXing-based barcode scanners struggle with damaged, blurry, and tiny barcodes, or when scanning in low light.

 Summary: ZXing